 While Mashpee does not fall under the stressed basin category, the district collects water level data in a number of its wells not only to accelerate the permitting process, but also to adhere to certain local conservation requirements.
 For example, one of the district’s wells is being monitored in response to a requirement from the Mashpee Conservation Commission, which is concerned about the well drawing down an adjacent vernal pool.
 An Order of Conditions stated that if the well goes below a specified level, the amount of time the well can be used would be restricted.

-Until recently, all well level monitoring performed in Mashpee occurred manually, whereby a pumping station operator would lower a water reference tape down into a well and record the level reading into a logbook.
+Until recently, all well level monitoring in Mashpee was done manually, whereby a pumping station operator would lower a water reference tape down into a well and record the level reading into a logbook.
 The operator would later give the records to Rich, who would enter the measurements into a spreadsheet.

 While manual monitoring proved an accurate way to get levels, the time-intensive nature of it became problematic as the district scrambled to keep up with public demand.
 “It might take 45 minutes for a field staff member to go out there, get a water level reading, and record it,” said Rich.
 “And that’s assuming the monitoring well isn’t too far from the production well.
 At one point, I had to contemplate hiring additional staff just to get level readings.”

-Realizing the district could benefit from automating its level monitoring activities, Rich and his team evaluated a number of water level data loggers and ultimately chose the HOBO® Water Level Logger from Onset.
+Realizing the district could benefit from automating its monitoring activities, Rich and his team evaluated a number of water level data loggers and ultimately chose the HOBO U20 Water Level Logger from Onset.

-The logger incorporates built-in micro processing, pressure sensors, and battery power in a rugged enclosure designed for long-term underwater deployment.
-It can be deployed and left unattended for months at a time, collecting water level data at user-defined intervals and storing it digitally into logger memory.
-By operating in a continuous 24/7 monitoring mode, the logger eliminates many of the hassles of manual data collection approaches and facilitates monitoring of multiple locations at the same time.
+The HOBO U20 logger incorporates built-in microprocessing, pressure sensors, and battery power in a rugged enclosure designed for long-term underwater deployment.
+It can be left unattended for months at a time, collecting water level data at user-defined intervals and storing it digitally into logger memory.
+By operating in a continuous 24/7 monitoring mode, the logger eliminates many of the hassles of manual data collection and facilitates monitoring of multiple locations at the same time.

-Unlike traditional water level loggers, which rely on cumbersome vent tubes and desiccant packs for operation, the HOBO logger operates as a stand-alone unit.
+Unlike traditional water level loggers that rely on cumbersome vent tubes and desiccant packs for operation, the HOBO logger operates as a stand-alone unit.
 This simplifies deployment and eliminates many of the maintenance issues associated with vent-tube based loggers.

 The logger also helps automate the process of archiving and reporting data.
 Operators can simply offload the logger data to an office or laptop computer and create detailed graphs or tables with the click of a mouse button.
 The charts can be printed easily for documentation purposes while the electronic data is archived.